 - Choose a name for the virtual machine and the location to store your virtual machine configuration files.
 Then, click Next.

-- Choose the generation of this virtual machine and click on Next.
+- Select 'Generation 1' when prompted to choose the generation for this virtual machine and click Next.

 - Configure the amount of memory you wish to allocate for your virtual machine.
 The recommended minimum memory is 16GB.
 Click Next to continue.

 - Choose the virtual network adaptor you wish to configure for this virtual machine.
 Select the appropriate connection for virtual switch and click Next.

 - Create a Virtual Hard Disk.
 Refer to ScaleArc Sizing Guide for details.
 Click Next.

 - Browse for the installation media for your Virtual Machine OS, and click Next.

 - Review the settings for the new virtual machine.
 Click on Finish to create the virtual machine and close the wizard.